Summary Probate Administration Lawyers In West Palm Beach

 Summary Administration Requirements In Florida

-In Florida, summary administration is a probate procedure available for the administration of estates that meet either of the following requirements:
+In Florida, a streamlined probate procedure, known as summary administration, is available for estates that meet one or both of the following requirements:

 Summary Administration Is A Streamlined Probate Process